LudwigStumpp/llm-leaderboard/README.md

 - table work:
     - filling missing entries
-    - adding a new model as a new row to the leaderboard and add the source of the evaluation to the sources table
+    - adding a new model as a new row to the leaderboard and add the source of the evaluation to the sources table.
+Please keep alphabetic order.
-    - adding a new benchmark as a new column in the leaderboard and add the benchmark to the benchmarks table
+    - adding a new benchmark as a new column in the leaderboard and add the benchmark to the benchmarks table.
+Please keep alphabetic order.
 - code work:
     - improving the existing code
     - requesting and implementing new features